pietronromano/iothubsdksamples/readme.md

 # 2023 Author Pietro Romano
 # All rights reserved.
-These examplesare for informational purposes only.
+These examples are for informational purposes only.
 # AUTHOR MAKES NO WARRANTIES, EXPRESS OR IMPLIED

-# SOURCE:  GitHub, create a Repository
+# SOURCE:  GitHub
 https://github.com/pietronromano/iothubsdksamples